antweer/eventworks/README.md

 ## Challenges

 ### Angular
-* This was my first time building an app from scratch using Angular and Salesforce.
-Angular felt foreign to me at first since I was so used to React.
-But it grew on me as I built more components.
+* This was my first time building an app from scratch using Angular.
+It felt foreign to me at first since I was so used to React.
+But Angular grew on me as I built more components.
 I might even enjoy using Angular more than React now...
+The only trouble I had was differentiating between AngularJS and Angular 2/4 when I would use google to find answers to my problems.

 ### Salesforce
 * Salesforce took some getting used to.
-I'm glad there's lots of documentation available, but I think there might be a problem of too much documentation available.
-It took me forever to learn how to build my first custom object because their UI just wasn't intuitive.
-For example, every documentation mentions going to the setup console first.
-I just couldn't find the link to the setup page, until I noticed a gear icon on the top of the page that had a link to Setup.
+I'm glad there's a lot of documentation available, but I think there might be TOO MUCH documentation available.
+It took forever to learn how to build my first custom object because their UI wasn't very intuitive.
+For example, every documentation page refer to a setup console that isn't explicitly displayed anywhere.
+I couldn't find the link to the setup page until I noticed a gear icon on the top of the page that had a link to Setup.
+* Fortunately for me, someone built [nforce](https://github.com/kevinohara80/nforce), a Node.js wrapper for Salesforce's REST API.
+The nforce package helped me tremendously for EventWorks' server-side API.